-Lu Ann Cooper - Founder and President
+Lu Ann Cooper - Board Member & President

 Born and raised in a polygamous family.
 Lu Ann Cooper was married to her then 23 year old first cousin/Nephew at the age of 15 as his 4th wife.
 She was taught her whole life that was the only way into the celestial kingdom.
 However, at age 20 she decided there had to be a better life out there for her and her two daughters.
 After 5 years of marriage she hid her girls and packed up what she could and fled the polygamist group knowing that she would be leaving all other relationships and support behind.
 She left with no credit, no high school diploma, and no referrals or background that she could use to help her start her new life outside of the polygamous community.
 Starting from ground zero in supporting herself and her two kids she graduated high school and moved on to a community college to suffice her thirst for learning.
 Lu Ann has a passion for supporting others like herself that have chosen to leave polygamy and want a different life for themselves by helping them get an education and becoming functional citizens in their new community.

-Julie Adkison - Founder and Vice President
+Julie Adkison - Board Member & Vice President

 Julie Adkison walked away from polygamy at 19 years old in 1999 to try to build a better life.
 She married an Alabamian two years later and moved far away from “everything polygamy” to reset and start new.
 She began her education in Mobile, Alabama by first gaining her GED and then applying to a local University.
 Julie went on to receive her BS in Business Entrepreneurship.
 She graduated from the University of South Alabama in May of 2007 with honors.
 Julie’s education gave her the confidence she needed to survive in the “real world”.